Inotiv (NOTV) & The Competition Head to Head Comparison

 20.2% of Inotiv shares are owned by institutional investors.
 Comparatively, 48.1% of shares of all “Commercial physical research” companies are owned by institutional investors.
 11.5% of Inotiv shares are owned by insiders.
 Comparatively, 14.3% of shares of all “Commercial physical research” companies are owned by insiders.
 Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This table compares Inotiv and its competitors revenue, earnings per share (EPS) and valuation.
+This table compares Inotiv and its competitors gross revenue, earnings per share and valuation.

 |Gross Revenue